rubillos/RV-Bridge/README.md

-# RV-Bridge: HomeKit to RV-C Bridge
+# RV-Bridge: HomeKit to RV-C Adapter

 ![RV-Bridge](/images/box_wire_scale.jpeg)

 ---
 ## Features

-* Connects to RV-C network in many recent model RVs
+* Connects to the RV-C network in many recent model RVs.
-    * RV-C is a subset of CAN-Bus running at 250kbps
+    * RV-C is a subset of CAN-Bus running at 250kbps.
-* Uses ESP32 with a CAN-Bus interface
+* Uses an ESP32 with a CAN-Bus interface.
-* Connects lights, fans, and thermostats to HomeKit
+* Connects lights, fans, and thermostats to HomeKit.
+* Fits inside the RV wiring panel.
-* Plugs into unused CAN-Bus socket inside RV control panel.
+* Plugs into an unused CAN-Bus socket for power and data.
-* STL files for 3D printed case are included.
+* STL files for a 3D printed case are included.

 ---
 ## Background